 The Nagel Institute, with generous support from the Templeton Religion Trust, invites project proposals for the African Theological Advance initiative.
 Its aim is to support African Christian scholars, in theology and other disciplines, to engage in fresh research, thinking and teaching about Christianity’s engagement with contemporary African society.This initiative will make 16 grants between $35,000 and $50,000 USD for two-year research and curricular development projects.
-These grants, which will be awarded in two rounds of eight grants each, are for postgraduate African theological seminaries or university-based postgraduate theology programs.
+Awarded in two rounds of eight grants each, these grants are to postgraduate African theological seminaries or universities with postgraduate theology programs.
 The awards will be for research and curricular development projects that address gospel and culture issues in Africa by drawing on interdisciplinary methods and insights to address one of four topical areas:

 - African spirituality and values

 Applications for round two are due May 1, 2018.
 Round one grantees have been selected.

 The focus of this project is to encourage African scholars to a fresh understanding of how Christianity engages contemporary African realities in these four topical areas.
 The project also focuses on African theological institutions and programs.
 It aims to help them employ and develop their capacities as conveners of research and scholarship and to embed the fresh insights they gain from research within their programs of teaching and community service.
 Interdisciplinary teams would conduct research and develop Christian thought that would be infused throughout these institutions’ theological and ministerial education.